doronz88/fa/README.md

 User may also use his own python script files to perform the search.
-Just create a new `.py` file in your project directory and implement the `run(**kwargs)` method.
+Just create a new `.py` file in your project directory and implement the `run(interpreter)` method.
 Also, the project's path is appended to python's `sys.path` so you may import your scripts from one another.

 To view the list of available commands, [view the list below](#available-commands)